t-sin/svm/README.md

-# String VM
+# Space VM

 > I wanna die...
 >
 > --- "I can't be the only one, baby", Space Dandy

-String VM is a toy virtual machine.
-String VM is characterised with these features:
+Space VM, it is a virtual machine in Space.
+Space VM is characterised with these features:

 - register based
 - codes and datum are stored in the same memory